sourceofmana/sourceofmana/README.md

 ![screenshot](data/press/readme/header.png)

 **Source of Mana** is a classic 2D MMORPG inspired by the golden era of pixel art RPGs.
-This game project is trully open source and welcomes contributions from around the globe.
+This game project is truly open source and welcomes contributions from around the globe.

 The game is still in early development but already offers a playable solo and multiplayer experience.